 Let’s get one thing straight: Mac users are less likely to be targeted by hackers and cyber criminals than PC users.
 But that doesn’t mean Macs are definitively more secure than PCs.

-Apple makes a point of claiming that its products ‘don’t get PC viruses,’ but that’s a misleading and dangerous claim.
+Apple has claimed that its products ‘don’t get PC viruses,’ but that’s a misleading and dangerous claim.
 Macs do get viruses and they’re just as vulnerable as PCs.

 Why do hackers target PCs?
 It’s basic economics.

-For cyber criminals, targeting PCs just makes sense.
+For cyber criminals, targeting Windows PC just makes sense.
 There are more PC users than Mac users, and therefore greater return on things like phishing and malware campaigns.

-Historically, this gave Macs ‘security through minority.’
+Historically, this has given Mac users ‘security through minority.’
 Macs aren’t inherently more secure than PCs, there are just less of them to target in the wild.
-Propagating the myth that Macs are immune to viruses or resistant to attack is dangerous, particularly considering that Apple’s sales figures are strong and the number of active Mac users is 100 million and counting.
+Propagating the myth that Macs are immune to viruses or resistant to attack is dangerous, particularly considering that Apple’s sales figures are strong and the number of active Mac users is over 100 million and counting.

 Macs are just as vulnerable as PCs